Md. Hasibur Rashid

 Md.
-Hasibur Rashid is a Bangladeshi professor at the Department of Management Information Systems, Dhaka University and Head of Department of MIS, Begum Rokeya University.
+Hasibur Rashid is a Bangladeshi professor at the Department of Management Information Systems, Dhaka University and Head of the Department of MIS, Begum Rokeya University.
 He was the fifth Vice-Chancellor of Begum Rokeya University, Rangpur (BRUR).
-Prior to this position he was the second treasurer of the University.
+Prior to this position, he served as the University's second treasurer.

 Early life and education

-Rashid was born in the Rahimpur village of Ishwardi municipal area of Ishwardi Upazila of Pabna district.
-He completed his S.S.C. from S. M. High School and H.S.C. from Ishwardi Government College in 1970 and 1972 respectively.
-Rashid completed his bachelors and masters in management from the University of Dhaka in 1976 and 1977 respectively.
+Rashid was born in Rahimpur, Ishwardi Upazila, Pabna District.
+He completed his S.S.C. from S. M. High School and H.S.C. from Ishwardi Government College in 1970 and 1972, respectively.
+He completed his bachelor's and master's degrees in management from the University of Dhaka in 1976 and 1977, respectively.

 Rashid completed an MBA from Western Michigan University in 1988.
-He completed a Masters of Philosophy from the University of Bath in 1996.
+He completed a Master's in Philosophy from the University of Bath in 1996.
 He finished his PhD from the University of Dhaka in 2010.

 Career

-Rashid has been teaching in the management department of Dhaka University for a long time He worked as an Associate Professor in the Department of Management, the University of Dhaka from 31 October 1986, to 28 September 2000.
+Rashid has been teaching in the management department of Dhaka University for a long time.
+He worked as an Associate Professor in the Department of Management, the University of Dhaka, from 31 October 1986, to 28 September 2000.
 He was promoted to professor in the department in 2000.
 Since 2005, he has been teaching in the newly established Department of Management Information Systems at the same university.

-In addition to teaching in a long career, he has held various important positions.
-In 2020, he was appointed as the second treasurer of Begum Rokeya University, Rangpur.
+In 2020, he was appointed as the second treasurer of Begum Rokeya University, Rangpur (BRUR).

-Rashid was appointed as the Vice-Chancellor of BRUR for the next four years on 9 June 2021, and the appointment will be effective from 14 June, the official notification said.
-On 14 June 2021, Rashid took over as the fifth Vice-Chancellor of the Begum Rokeya University, Rangpur from Professor Nazmul Ahsan Kalimullah.
-On 23 November 2021, he cancelled winter holidays at the University.
+Rashid was appointed as the Vice-Chancellor of BRUR for the next four years on 9 June 2021, and the appointment will be effective from 14 June, according to the official notification.
+On 14 June 2021, Rashid took over as the fifth Vice-Chancellor of the Begum Rokeya University, Rangpur, from Professor Nazmul Ahsan Kalimullah.
+On 23 November 2021, he cancelled the University's winter holidays.

 In June 2025, an arrest warrant was issued against Rashid over the death of Abu Sayeed in a protest against former Prime Minister Sheikh Hasina in police firing.
+He was sentenced to 10 years imprisonment in the case.
+He was detained and sent to jail in May 2026.